vatbub/mathevaluator/Readme.md

 # Math evaluator
-This is just a small side project of mine which intends to parse math expressions and calculate the result.
+This is just a small side project of mine which intends to parse math expressions (saved as a `String`)and calculate the result.

 ## What it does
 The lib can parse expressions which contain